Skip to content

 Maker Caddies with m.a.b.e.l

 Our days together are thoughtfully structured around making.
-Curated textile workshops take place on Tuesday through Thursday, leaving Friday and Saturday open for exploration and connection.
-The rhythm is intentional: focused studio time first, followed by the yarn crawl.
+Curated textile workshops take place on Tuesday through Friday, leaving Saturday open for a curated craft crawl of the best of Philly's fiber and textile related businesses.

 We begin our workshop days at NextFab, home to m.a.b.e.l’s maker space, where we’ll rummage through quilt remnants and sew our very own maker caddy.
 It’s a hands-on, satisfying way to settle into the week—working directly with materials, tools, and techniques that set the tone for everything that follows.